gdavidbutler/pthreadChannel/README.md

 ## pthreadChannel

-Yet another implementation of a Communicating Sequential Process (CSP) "Channel" construct for POSIX threads (pthreads).
+Yet another implementation of a "Channel" construct for POSIX threads (pthreads).

 ### Channel

-A Channel provides a programmable store of anonymous, pointer (void *) sized, messages.
+A Channel implements a programmable store of anonymous, pointer (void *) sized, messages.

+For a background on Channels see Russ Cox's [Bell Labs and CSP Threads](https://swtch.com/~rsc/thread/).

-* Channels hold a single message, by default.
+* Channels store a single message, by default.
 (See Store, below.)
 * Any number of pthreads can Put/Get on a Channel.
 * A pthread can Put/Get on any number of Channels.
 * Channels can be Put/Get on channels!
+(e.g. client thread: chanPut(server, chan), response = chanGet(chan). server thread: chan = chanGet(server), chanPut(chan, response).)
+* Message semantics should include ownership transfer (e.g. putting thread: m = malloc(), init(m), chanPut(chan, m). getting thread: chanGet(chan, &m), use(m), free(m).)

-This implementation's focus is fair access (first-come-first-serve), relaxed somewhat under pressure.
+This implementation's focus is store fair access (first-come-first-serve), relaxed somewhat under pressure.

 Find the API in chan.h: